nobodyme/blog/content/blog/decoupling-aws-cloudformation-templates/index.md

 </div>
 </br>

-In our specific case, we wanted to pass an extra command line argument to our python script along with `jobId` and `role`.
+In our specific case, we wanted to pass an extra command-line argument to our python script along with `jobId` and `role`.

 Now, what do we do? </br>